Are Rental Properties a Good Investment?

 If you’re not buying your rental property on a cash offer, you’ll need to factor in your financing needs.
 You can get your investment financing from a bank or a local lender.
 Check with your potential lenders to understand what you qualify for and the programs they have.

-If you’re acquiring a loan to invest in properties, you’ll have to go through stringent approval requirements.
+If you plan to finance your rental property, you’ll have to go through stringent approval requirements.
 That percentage you put down for your traditional residential home will not work for your rental property.
-Mostly, you’ll need at least a 20% down payment because there is no mortgage insurance for rental properties.
-Be sure that your bank will still be able to get your financing for the down payment.
+You can buy a primary residence with a 3% down payment but you’ll need at least a 20% down payment for most rental properties.
+Luckily, in lieu of traditional financing, there are also several creative ways to buy rental properties with little or no money down.

 So, are you ready to buy your first rental property?
-Let SimpleShowing help you out!
-Our team of experienced agents will help you save on your invstment through our buyer refund incentive, as well as ensure you choose the right property for investing success.
+If you're buying in Florida, Georgia or Texas, let SimpleShowing help you out!
+Our team of experienced agents will help you save on your investment through our buyer refund incentive, as well as ensure you choose the right property for investing success.
 Contact us today to get started.